NAMIBIA’S BIODIVERSITY THREATENED BY EAST ASIAN CRIME SYNDICATES AND LOCAL CRIMINAL GANGS

 In spite of these measures, some observers believe that Dr. Brown’s approach was perhaps not the most effective but did bring the issue out of the closet.

-“I am not sure that attacking the Chinese frontally worked,” says John Grobler, an award-winning Namibian investigative journalist and a co-founder of the Forum for African Investigative Reporters, “the culture [is] more subtle than that to have an effect with one letter only.
+“I am not sure that attacking the Chinese frontally worked, “the culture [is] more subtle than that to have an effect with one letter only," says John Grobler, an award-winning Namibian investigative journalist and a co-founder of the Forum for African Investigative Reporters. “the culture [is] more subtle than that to have an effect ."

 His statement contained some errors of fact that undermined its credibility somewhat, but it did have an impact insofar as it hung the rag of shame publicly around all Chinese people heads, which in turn led to people coming to me with information.”